zephyrproject-rtos/zephyr/doc/subsystems/usb/usb.rst

    interrupt has been received for that EP.
 The application must only call this function through the supplied usb_ep_callback function.

+:c:func:`usb_transfer()`
+   This asynchronous function starts a usb transfer from/to a specified buffer.
+   A callback can be provided and will be called on transfer completion.
+   This function can be used in IRQ context.

+:c:func:`usb_transfer_sync()`
+   This function is the synchronous version of the usb_transfer function, waiting for transfer completion before returning.

 USB device class drivers
 ************************